oracle/graal/substratevm/DebugInfo.md

 }
 ```

-Notice that the printed class name includes some trailing characters.
+Notice that the printed class name for the hub includes some trailing
-That's because Java strings are not guaranteed to be zero-terminated.
+characters.
+That's because a data array storing Java String text
+is not guaranteed to be zero-terminated.

 The current debug info model does not include the location info needed
 to allow symbolic names for local vars and parameter vars to be